RoundTable

 Setting the Groundwork

-My initial research surrounded the writing and worldbuilding methods to better understand the concept and how professionals tackle these types of projects.
-In addition to researching writing methods, at this phase, it was essential to understand the habits and methods of current creative writers and worldbuilders so that we can meet users where they are and provide a product that is as accessible as possible.
+My initial research surrounded writing and worldbuilding methods to better understand the concept and how professionals tackle these types of projects.
+In addition to researching writing methods, it was essential to understand the struggles of current creative writers and worldbuilders so that we can meet users where they are and provide a product that is as accessible as possible.

 Key Findings